Society of Robots

 First, check to make sure all of your grounds are common.
 If you have two circuits (say one for a sensor, and another for the microcontroller), they usually need a reference voltage so that they can work together.
 This would be referred to as grounding.
 Forgetting to ground circuits is a very common (and the most likely) mistake among beginners, so its why you often read 'don't forget to ground your circuit!'
 It is called 'ground' because back in the old days, dirt (earth) was considered the reference voltage.

 Check voltages all over your circuit.
 Get out your multimeter and verify that voltages are what you think they are.
 Check the battery voltage (to make sure its charged), check the voltage to your microcontroller, and the voltage coming out of your sensors.
-Make sure no component is recieving huge amounts of current or is overheating.
+Make sure no component is receiving huge amounts of current or is overheating.
 Check for shorts.
 If your circuit isn't working, this will tell you exactly WHERE the problem is.
 Don't know what the voltages should be?
 Check the component datasheets and use Ohm's law =P

 Lastly, make sure your battery is fully charged and can output the required current you need.
 For example, don't use a cheap 9V battery to power your motors.